-- Purchase requisitions and purchase orders. - Other pertinent vendor/licensee correspondence. - Design specifications original and updated to verify certain important parameters, such as original design pressure of a system or degraded pickup voltage of a solenoid or relay. - Catalog specifications. - Procurement basis evaluation like-for-like, equivalency, plant design change packages, drawing and specification updates. - 10 CFR 50.59 safety evaluation, if required. - Material receiving reports, packing lists/invoices, and other shipping documents. - Receipt inspection reports and any related test reports. - Other documents to trace the item from the time it was dedicated to the time it was installed, tested, and accepted. - Certificates of conformance/compliance/quality. - Vendor test and inspection reports. - Third-party or subvendor test and inspection reports. - Shelf life information. - Vendor dedication/partial dedication information. - Design/material/process change history information.
+- Purchase requisitions and purchase orders. - Other pertinent vendor/licensee correspondence. - Design specifications original and updated to verify certain important parameters, such as original design pressure of a system or degraded pickup voltage of a solenoid or relay. - Catalog specifications. - Procurement basis evaluation like-for-like, equivalency, plant design change packages, drawing and specification updates. - 10 CFR 50.59 safety evaluation, if required. - Material receiving reports, packing lists/invoices, and other shipping documents. - Receipt inspection reports and any related test reports. - Other documents to trace the item from the time it was dedicated to the time it was installed, tested, and accepted. - Certificates of conformance/compliance/quality. - Vendor test and inspection reports. - Third-party or sub-vendor test and inspection reports. - Shelf life information. - Vendor dedication/partial dedication information. - Design/material/process change history information. - Completed commercial-grade dedication document including: - safety classification - identification of safety functions/application requirements - identification of critical characteristics - identification of verification methods and acceptance criteria for the critical characteristics evaluation of credible failure modes (if applicable) - identification of the suppliers quality assurance program that meets "Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants," to Title 10 of the Code of Federal Regulations Part 50, "Domestic Licensing of Production and Utilization Facilities."

-- Completed commercial grade dedication document including: - safety classification - identification of safety functions/application requirements - identification of critical characteristics - identification of verification methods and acceptance criteria for the critical characteristics - evaluation of credible failure modes (if applicable) - identification of the suppliers quality assurance program that meets 10 CFR 50, Appendix B - Any deviation from design, material, and performance characteristics relevant to the safety function (nonconformance dispositions). - Documents showing objective evidence: - special test and inspection procedures and results - commercial grade survey reports -item, design, material, and specific performance characteristic (relevant to safety function) - source inspection reports - Completed post-installation test procedure and results. - Completed stock or material issue forms and installation work orders or reports. - Historical performance information.
+- Any deviation from design, material, and performance characteristics relevant to the safety function (nonconformance dispositions). - Documents showing objective evidence: - special test and inspection procedures and results - commercial-grade survey reports - item, design, material, and specific performance characteristic (relevant to safety function) - source inspection reports - Completed post-installation test procedure and results. - Completed stock or material issue forms and installation work orders or reports. - Historical performance information.